JohannVR/JohannVRs-Home-Assistant-Addons/Airplay2Alpine/README.md

 ### Technical Notes:

 * **Shairport-Sync:** Utilizes the [Shairport-Sync](https://github.com/mikebrady/shairport-sync) library by mikebrady for AirPlay 2 functionality.
-* **Alpine Container:** Built using a Apline image (might lead to compatibility issues, use Debian version in that case)
+* **Alpine Container:** Built using an Apline image (might lead to compatibility issues, use Debian version in that case)